cwang360/branch-prediction-visualization/README.md

 # branch-prediction-visualization

-Visualize and compare different branch prediction methods using Python and Tkinter GUI.
+Visualize and compare different branch prediction methods for a pipelined processor.

 Currently only shows branch direction predictions (taken or not taken), not branch target address predictions or branch instruction predictions (determining whether instruction is branch), since these can generally be done efficiently with a branch target buffer (BTB) and return address stack (RAS) for function returns.